Chatham County, North Carolina

 Chatham County (/ˈtʃætəm/ CHAT-əm) is a county located in the Piedmont area of the U.S. state of North Carolina.
+It is also the location of the geographic center of North Carolina, northwest of Sanford.
 As of the 2020 census, the population was 76,285.
 Its county seat is Pittsboro.

-Chatham County is part of the Durham-Chapel Hill, NC Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Chapel Hill Combined Statistical Area, which has a population of 2,043,867 as of 2020 U.S. Census.
+Chatham County is part of the Durham-Chapel Hill, NC Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Cary, NC Combined Statistical Area, which had an estimated population of 2,368,947 in 2023.

 History

 Some of the first European settlers of what would become the county were English Quakers, who settled along the Haw and Eno rivers.
 The county was formed in 1771 from Orange County.
 It had been named in 1758 for William Pitt, 1st Earl of Chatham, who served as British Prime Minister from 1766 to 1768 and opposed harsh colonial policies.
 In 1907, parts of Chatham County and Moore County were combined to form Lee County.

 The county did not have a county seat until 1778 when Chatham Courthouse was built.
-It was not until 1787 that it was renamed Pittsboro In 1781, Chatham Courthouse was located the south side of Robeson Creek, where the Horton Middle school is currently located.
+It was not until 1787 that it was renamed Pittsboro.
+In 1781, Chatham Courthouse was located the south side of Robeson Creek, where the Horton Middle school is currently located.
 The Chatham Courthouse was the site of an engagement during the American Revolution on July 17, 1781.
 On July 16, 1781, Patriot leaders had tried and sentenced to hang several Loyalist leaders.
 Hearing of their fate, Loyalist leader Colonel David Fanning and his men encircled Chatham Courthouse and took 53 prisoners including Colonel Ambrose Ramsey, some local militia, and three members of the North Carolina General Assembly.

 While not devoted to large plantations, the county was developed for small farms, where slave labor was integral to the owners' productivity and success.
 By 1860 one-third of the county population were African Americans, chiefly enslaved.

-George Moses Horton, Historic Poet Laureate of Chatham County, (17981883) lived most of his life enslaved on a farm in Chatham County, moving North after emancipation.
-In one period he would write poems on commission for students at University of North Carolina after delivering produce to the campus.
-It was the first money he earned from his poems.
-He is among the few poets to have published his work while still held as a slave.